shahinvaseghi/invpro/production/README.md

 All models inherit audit fields and apply `save()` overrides to populate cached codes where necessary.
 Personnel models (`Person`, `PersonAssignment`) were moved from the `shared` module to better align with production workflows and resource management.

+**Automatic Code Generation:**
+- `Person.public_code`: Auto-generated 8-digit sequential code per company (not user-editable)
+- `Machine.public_code`: Auto-generated 10-digit sequential code per company (not user-editable)
+- `WorkCenter.public_code`: Auto-generated 5-digit sequential code per company
+- Codes are generated using `inventory.utils.codes.generate_sequential_code()` function
+- Users cannot manually enter codes; they are automatically assigned on save

 ## forms.py

 Defines ModelForms for production entities:

 - `PersonForm`: Create and edit personnel records with username sync checkbox feature and multi-select for company units.
+Does not include `public_code` field (auto-generated).
 - `MachineForm`: Create and edit machine records with work center assignment, specifications, and maintenance tracking.
+Does not include `public_code` field (auto-generated).

 ## views.py